 Here are some figures showing the parish's population through time:

-Minutes of the Roxburgh Friendly Society of Parochial and Burgh Schoolmasters are held at the National Archives of Scotland in Edinburgh.
-These consist of minutes for the years 1811-1840 and have NAS reference GD342. (source: National Register of Archives).
+Minutes of the Roxburgh Friendly Society of Parochial and Burgh Schoolmasters are held at the National Records of Scotland in Edinburgh.
+These consist of minutes for the years 1811-1840 and have NRS reference GD342. (source: National Register of Archives).

 Find help, report problems, and contribute information.